Home / Career Guides / Network Architect

 How to become a network architect

-Step 1: Receive a bachelor’s degree
+Step 1: Earn a bachelor’s degree

 Step 2: Gain work experience

-Step 5: Obtain a master’s degree (optional)
+Step 5: Maybe go for a master’s degree

 How much do network architects make?

 Network architect salaries vary by experience, industry, education, location, and organization size.
-The technical expertise required and the complexity of the network systems can also significantly impact compensation.
+The technical expertise required and the complexity of the network systems can also significantly impact their compensation.

 Highest paying industries

-• Telecommunications – $133,200
+• Telecommunications: $133,200

-• Computer Systems Design – $132,850
+• Computer Systems Design: $132,850

-• Management of Companies and Enterprises – $130,980
+• Management of Companies and Enterprises: $130,980

-• Data Processing and Hosting – $128,760
+• Data Processing and Hosting: $128,760

-• Finance and Insurance – $127,620
+• Finance and Insurance: $127,620

 Highest paying states

-• California – $136,820
+• California: $136,820

-• New Jersey – $135,120
+• New Jersey: $135,120

-• Virginia – $133,200
+• Virginia: $133,200

-• Massachusetts – $131,720
+• Massachusetts: $131,720

-• Maryland – $130,160
+• Maryland: $130,160

 Browse network architect salary data by market